Improved measurement of Born cross sections for $\chi_{bJ}\,\omega$ and $\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ ($J$ = 0, 1, 2) at Belle and Belle II: Selection criteria

 An ECL cluster is treated as a photon candidate if it does not match the extrapolation of any charged track and its energy is greater than 30 MeV.
 In reconstructing $\pi^0$ decays, we reject photon candidates if the ratio of energies deposited in the central 3 $\times$ 3 square of cells to that deposited in the enclosing 5 $\times$ 5 square of cells in its ECL cluster is less than 0.8.
 This suppresses photon candidates originating from neutral hadrons.
 The signal region for $\pi^0$ candidates is $110<M(\gamma\gamma)<150$ MeV/$c^2$ (approximately $\pm$2.5$\sigma$ with $\sigma$ being the mass resolution).
 Hereinafter, the variable $M$ denotes invariant mass.
 To calibrate the photon energy resolution function, three control channels $D^{*0} \to D^0\gamma$, $\pi^0 \to \gamma\gamma$, and $\eta \to \gamma\gamma$ are used~\cite{232002}.

 To improve track momenta and photon energy resolutions and to reduce background, a 6C kinematic fit is performed, where the four-momentum of the final state system is constrained to match the initial $e^+e^-$ c.m.\ system, the invariant mass of the lepton pair is constrained to the $\Upsilon(1S)$ nominal mass~\cite{PDG}, and the invariant mass of the two photons is constrained to the nominal $\pi^0$ mass~\cite{PDG}.
 The $\chi^2_{\rm 6C}/{\rm n_{dof}}$ value of the 6C fit is required to be less than 10, which has an efficiency of 90\%.
 This requirement removes events with one or more additional or missing particles in the final state.
 In events with multiple candidates, only the candidate with the smallest value of $\chi^2_{\rm 6C}/{\rm n_{dof}}$ is retained.
 The fraction of selected events that have multiple candidates is 7\% in signal MC samples.
 These values are consistent with the multiple candidate rates observed in the data.
 The fraction of correctly reconstructed candidates in the signal MC sample is 95\%.
+The selection requirements are optimized using a figure of merit $S/\sqrt{S+B}$, where $S$ and $B$ are the numbers of expected signal and background events at $\sqrt{s}$ =10.866 GeV~\cite{142001}.

 The event selection in Belle II is very similar to that in Belle.
 We use the same requirements as in the previous Belle II study~\cite{091902}, except for the kinematic fit.
-In ref.~\cite{091902}, a 4C fit was used to suppress the background and select a single candidate, but the momenta of all particles were not updated after the fit because a reliable $e^+e^-$ c.m.\ energy calibration was not yet available.
+In ref.~\cite{091902}, a 4C fit was used to suppress the background and select a signal candidate, but the momenta of all particles were not updated after the fit because a reliable $e^+e^-$ c.m.\ energy calibration was not yet available.
 In this paper, we perform a 6C fit and update the momenta, which helps to improve the resolution of $M(\Upsilon(1S)\gamma)$ by a factor of 1.9.